 Some editing tips:

 Think about who your audience is and how they’ll be viewing your content.
-We recommend mobile for wider distribution and thanks to advancing tech and the industry’s commitment to this format, there are several options for sharing your awesome content with others, on mobile and desktop.
+As you make 360° video, we recommend mobile for wider distribution and thanks to advancing tech and the industry’s commitment to this format, there are several options for sharing your awesome content with others, on mobile and desktop.

 Use our free VR Player.
 Upload your content and embed into any browser, iOS, or Android within minutes